perladvent/perldotcom/content/article/using-the-right-dictionary-with-perl-and-vim.md

     domesticated variety of the guanaco.
 It was formerly much used as a beast of burden in the Andes.

 In this case it tells us that "llama" is a noun, originating from Peru.
 The abbreviation "Zoöl." means it's a Zoölogical term.
-Wiktionary has a handy [list](https://en.wiktionary.org/wiki/Wiktionary:Abbreviations_in_Webster) Webster's abbreviations.
+Wiktionary has a handy [list](https://en.wiktionary.org/wiki/Wiktionary:Abbreviations_in_Webster) of Webster's abbreviations.

 A single term can contain uppercase letters, numbers, spaces, dashes and single quotes.
 When there are alternative spellings for the same term, each spelling appears on the same line separated by a semicolon and space, like this: